 The human body likes to be at 37 degrees Celsius, so much so that the body will eventually reduce blood flow to our extremities to preserve vital organs.
 You know what I mean – it’s everything in your chest at the expense of cold fingers.
 This is great in a survival situation where you could lose a hand or foot to frostbite but still be alive to talk about it – and there’s a viral blog post for you that no one wants to read.

-But in good times, that mechanism makes for an uncomfortable Sunday skate when the hands and fingers get a little frostier than they should.
+But in good times, that mechanism makes for an uncomfortable Sunday skate when the entire hand gets a little frostier than they should.
 Everyone also “feels” cold a little differently, and if you can relate to the frozen finger issue, this is a fantastic post for you.

 Further Reading: 5 Strong Reasons Why You Need Safety Ice Picks